anilsolanki2645/Cloud-ETL-Automation-MySQL-to-Redshift/README.md

 The secure backup of MySQL data to S3, executed through SSH connections and automation scripts, marks a crucial milestone.
 The project doesn't just stop at data migration; it goes further by configuring Redshift clusters, executing SQL commands, and enabling data transformation, ensuring a holistic ETL approach.

+Moving beyond traditional data migration, the project ensures secure MySQL backup to S3, configures Redshift clusters, executes SQL commands, and performs comprehensive data transformations.
+The outcome is a robust end-to-end ETL solution that emphasizes automation, efficiency, and best practices in cloud-based data workflows.

+The project goes beyond basic data migration, ensuring secure MySQL backup to S3, Redshift cluster configuration, SQL command execution, and comprehensive data transformation.
+The result is an end-to-end ETL solution that emphasizes automation, efficiency, and best practices in cloud-based data workflows.

 # Key Achievements:
 1. Automated EC2 instance, S3 bucket, and Redshift cluster configurations using Python code.
 2. Collected data from the IMDB website using web scraping with requests and BeautifulSoup.